Meet Our Fellows

 Streptococcus pneumoniae causes significant disease worldwide and in 2017 was listed as one of the twelve World Health Organisation (WHO) priority pathogens.
 S. pneumoniae is a major causative agent in otitis media, pneumonia, meningitis and sepsis.
 S. pneumoniae is an effective pathogen due to its arsenal of virulence factors.
 My PhD project will focus on a specific aspect of S. pneumoniae virulence, namely serum resistance, which is the capacity for S. pneumoniae to survive when exposed to the antibacterial components found in serum.

-Specific S. pneumoniae loci exist that determine whether the bacteria can survive the antibacterial effects of serum.
+Hypothesis: Specific S. pneumoniae loci exist that determine whether the bacteria can survive the antibacterial effects of serum.
 These may serve as a target for future therapeutic development.

-Using approximately 240 sequenced clinical isolates of S. pneumoniae I will screen the bacteria for survival in human blood.
+Research Approach: Using approximately 240 sequenced clinical isolates of S. pneumoniae I will screen the bacteria for survival in human blood.
 Using a microbial genome wide association (mGWAS) approach, the parts of the genetic code that are associated with serum survival will be identified.
 I will then test these gene hits using deletion mutants and utilising a variety of both traditional microbiology and novel genetic techniques will characterise the mechanism of action of serum resistance.

-It is hoped by understanding in detail the pathways associated with S. pneumoniae virulence we will be able to predict disease severity, provide tailored patient treatment and develop next generation therapeutics.
+Expected Impact: It is hoped by understanding in detail the pathways associated with S. pneumoniae virulence we will be able to predict disease severity, provide tailored patient treatment and develop next generation therapeutics.

 Medic icon